Brotherhood Church: History

 The church can be traced back to 1887 when a Congregationalist minister called John Bruce Wallace started a magazine called "The Brotherhood" in Limavady, Northern Ireland.
 Wallace was influenced by the views of Henry George and Edward Bellamy.
 In 1891 Wallace moved to London and took over a derelict church in Southgate Road, Hackney, naming it "The Brotherhood Church."
 The Russian Social Democratic Labour Party used the building in 1907 for their 5th Congress.

 Subsequent communities were established by a Tolstoyan named John Coleman Kenworthy in Croydon, Surrey, in 1894 and Purleigh, Essex, in 1896.
 Residents at Croydon and Purleigh included Aylmer and Louise Maude and Vladimir Chertkov.
 However, both these communities ceased shortly after they were established, as Kenworthy fell out with Chertkov and argued with Aylmer Maude over the English translation of Tolstoy's works.
 Based on a letter from Tolstoy, Kenworthy was under the impression that he had exclusive rights over some of Tolstoy's texts.
 Aylmer Maude, on the other hand, believed the reason for the failure of the colony was due to Kenworthy's autocratic and irresponsible behaviour.

 In 1897 several members, some from a Quaker background, moved to Leeds.
 The receipt of a legacy enabled the group to relocate to a seven and a half acre smallholding at Stapleton in 1921.
 Another Purleigh splinter group established the Whiteway Colony in 1898, funded by a Quaker journalist.

 John Bruce Wallace went on to become an early resident at Letchworth in Hertfordshire where he held religious gatherings each Sunday in the Howard Hall.
 After the establishment of the Brotherhood Church Wallace founded the Alpha Union Society which held many of its meetings at the recently built The Cloisters in Letchworth.

-In 1934, the church was demolished and now a block of flats stands on the site.
+In 1934, the church in Hackney, London, was demolished and now a block of flats stands on the site.